defectiveturrent/climbu/README.md

         then 1
         else n * factorial . n - 1;
 ```

-- No more.
-The first point is enough.

-I think too.

 ## Documentation?
 It's coming yet.
 Not finished.
 However, you can see the progress here: [Climbu documentation](http://climbu.readthedocs.org/en/latest/)